VIN-y/MissChanger/STL_Config_Instructions/README.md

     * To check for proper probe placement before starting the session.

     * Add an option to run the routine with or without absolute z calibration.
 For over sensitive probes.

+  * Add a macro to calibrate trigger bottom.
+So the printer don't need to be restarted and homed multiple times during calibration.

   * Fix the bug where the QGL failure is not detected in `PRINT_START`.